Arm Lift in Beverly Hills and Los Angeles, CA

 The Initial Consultation

 Dr. Feldmar schedules an initial consultation with each arm lift candidate prior to the surgery.
 During this appointment, you would have the chance to talk about your specific cosmetic goals and also ask all kinds of questions that you may have about the arm lift procedure.
-This consultation will give the surgeon an opportunity to thoroughly evaluate your candidacy for the arm lift surgery.
+This consultation will give Dr. Feldmar an opportunity to evaluate your candidacy for the arm lift surgery thoroughly.
 It will also involve an assessment of your medical history and existing health status.

 - Have you undergone any other surgeries in the past?